Background- Perch Rock Lighthouse at mouth of River Mersey

 RIP

-I should point out that the current owners of Hillbark had absolutely nothing to do with the scam perpetrated on us by John and Sheila Lamb
+I should point out that the current owners of Hillbark had absolutely nothing to do with the scam perpetrated on us by John and Sheila Lamb - and the food and wine are excellent

 The laying of the foundation stone for the opening of Birkenhead Docks 1845